A version of this story was originally published on September 25, 2019. It has been updated.

 Breastfeeding isn't for everyone.
 Other forms of infant feeding are beautiful, too, but Saunders recognizes how important it still is to advocate for breastfeeding.
 Even in 2019, many mothers feel like they need to hide when breastfeeding and a surprising number of people don't believe mothers should breastfeed in public.

-A recent survey from Aeroflow found 28% of women do not believe new moms should be allowed to breastfeed in public, and 22% of men agreed (although legally, moms can breastfeed in public in every state ).
+A June 2019 survey from Aeroflow found 28% of women do not believe new moms should be allowed to breastfeed in public, and 22% of men agreed (although legally, moms can breastfeed in public in every state ).

 Whether you're breastfeeding or feeding your baby with a bottle or tube, know that you don't have to hide, mama.
 What you are doing is beautiful and these photos prove it.